 Getting people to school and work

 More people choose rail than other public transport options.
 While COVID-19 has impacted passenger numbers in the short term, demand for rail services is set to grow over time.
-In the eight years to 2026, rising demand for rail services in our cities and towns is expected to take 12 million car journeys off the road.
+In 2020-21 there were 518.7 million rail journeys, making rail the mode of choice for people who use public transport for their commute.

 Providing a safe and convenient travel option

 Rail services help bust congestion and provide a safe and convenient travel option to get to where you need to go.
 In fact, if just two per cent more people used rail each year, it would save the community $32 million in avoided accident costs.

 New technologies such as real-time information on travel apps, digital passenger information displays and touchless technologies at the station or platform are making it even easier to catch the train, tram or light rail.